Bedford TJ: History

 Production of the Bedford TJ began in 1958 as Bedford’s new bonneted truck model, and was a modernised version of the Bedford TD series, modelled after the Chevrolet Advance Design truck.
 The TJ truck was produced in many versions, ranging from light pickups to heavy-duty vehicles, with payloads up to 6-8 tons.
-Unfortunately, due to their relatively dated styling and presumably since bonneted trucks were falling out of favor these years, the TJ series was not very popular in the United Kingdom and did not sell in big numbers, with the exception of the AA and Post Office Telephones.
+Unfortunately, due to their relatively dated styling and presumably since bonneted trucks were falling out of favour these years, the TJ series was not very popular in the United Kingdom and did not sell in big numbers, with the exception of the AA and Post Office Telephones.
 In particular, Holland's Pies in Lancashire used a large fleet of TJ vans well into the 1980s, being notable for being kept in very clean condition and this resulted in the TJ being often called a 'Holland's pie van' around Lancashire.

-The lightest versions (J0) shared the same petrol engine as the Vauxhall Cresta, which offered relatively good performance, although it could not cope very well with loads over 800-900 kg.
-It sold in relatively good numbers in Britain and export markets throughout the 1960s and 1970s, before being replaced by the Bedford KB in 1973.
+The lightest versions (J0) shared the same 2,651 cc ohv I6 petrol engine as the Vauxhall Cresta, which offered relatively good performance.
+Maximum power is 104.5 bhp and torque is 140 lbft at 2,400 rpm.
+It sold in relatively good numbers in Britain and export markets throughout the 1960s and 1970s, before being replaced by the Bedford KB in 1976.
 Heavier variants used the same engine as on the Bedford TD series.
 In export markets, specifically in countries such as India, Pakistan, Africa and other developing nations, the TJ sold in great numbers due to its reliability and relatively low price compared to the competition.
 In 1975, the TJ was withdrawn from the UK market and superseded by the Bedford CF.

 After 1975, the TJ was offered only for export where it was pretty successful, however, during the 1980s, exports to countries such as Australia and New Zealand stopped since it was clear that these trucks were very outdated, and couldn't compete in the market anymore due to changing emissions and regulations.
 Nevertheless, it continued production for export to developing countries.
 In 1987, the Dunstable plant was sold to David J.B.
 Brown and became AWD Trucks.
 Production of the TJ continued under the AWD Bedford badge.
 After Marshall SPV purchased AWD Trucks, production of the TJ series continued, but in limited numbers.
 The last TJ trucks were built in 1998, when an order was placed for 100 trucks to be exported to Kenya.